ivannz/cplxmodule/README.md

 # cplxmodule
-A lightweight neural network extension for pytorch that handles complex valued inputs respecting complex algebraic operations.
+A lightweight extension for `pytorch.nn` that adds layers and activations, which respect algebraic operations over the field of complex numbers.